5 Superb Ways to Practice Self-Care

 Cancel Plans

-So if you’re feeling overwhelmed and there’s an obligation you can wriggle out of without straining your relationships (say, a house party with lots of attendees and for which you’re not the guest of honour), go for it.
+So if you’re feeling overwhelmed and there’s an obligation you can wriggle out of without straining your relationships (say, a house party with lots of attendees and for which you’re not the guest of honor), go for it.
 Make your apologies, reschedule, and then put your jammies back on, plop down on the couch, and enjoy your fresh, clean, totally unscheduled block of time.
 Ahh, freedom.